-The briefing will take place on line on Monday July 19th at 20:00, on July 23rd a member of the organisation can brief anyone who missed the virtual meeting at the Mariner Hotel Westport at 20:00.
+The briefing will takes place on line on Tuesday May 7th at 20:00, a member of the organisation can brief anyone who missed the virtual meeting at the Mariner Hotel Westport on Friday or Saturday.
 It is mandatory for solo riders (or 1 rider from a team) and at least one crew member to attend.
 It is the responsibility of each team to ensure that information is shared amongst all team members.
-We will endeavor to make this meeting as efficient as possible so you can plan for an early evening.
+We will endeavour to make this meeting as efficient as possible so you can plan for an early evening.

 It is also a chance to be introduced to your fellow riders and crews during the official sign-on.

-What happens if one of our team members drops out of the race?
+What happens if one of our RELAY team members drops out of the event?

 You will get an official time as long as one member of the team finishes the full distance.

-Is there a minimum distance that each team member must ride?
+Is there a minimum distance that each team member must ride in the Relay category ?

 No. Riding strategy is at team discretion.

-The position of all cyclists will be monitored through Web tracking.
+The position of all cyclists will be monitored through live tracking.

-In order to ensure accurate timing, cyclists must be escorted by their support car whenever they pass a time station.
+In order to ensure accurate timing, cyclists must be escorted by their support car whenever they pass a time station (Supported participants only ).
 The arrival time at all time stations must also be noted in the route Official Route Book, and the crew MUST contact the supplied mobile number via text with the team number, station they are at, and the time they are at it.
 Eg. Team 24 T.S 5 17.36

 On junctions etc NO, but we will have checkers out on route to make sure the rules are been abided.